 From 1987 to 1999, Mr. Miller was the co-founder and president of an apparel manufacturing and screen printing business.
 The foundation of this business began during the early days of supplying some of the most iconic bars in New York City like Outback, Lucy's, Raccoon Lodge, China Club and numerous others.
 Ultimately, this lead to his supplying some of the fastest growing retail and consumer brands in the world including: Gap, Adidas, Old Navy, Polo Ralph Lauren, Levi Strauss & Co., Armani Exchange, Keith Haring's Pop Shop, Calvin Klein, Timberland, Express, The Limited and numerous others.
 This manufacturing platform enabled his company to form business partnerships with both Zoo York and the Wu-Tang Clan enabling the growth of two iconic street brands of the early 90's.

 Mr. Miller was a former board member of the Sachdev Group of New Delhi, India which operates and manages global luxury consumer brands in the country of India - which include exclusive retail operations for Marc Jacobs, Lanvin, Stella McCartney, Alexander McQueen, Diane Von Furstenberg, Moschino and others.
-Mr. Miller continues to advise and/or invest in entrepreneurs, advise CEO’s and principal shareholders in the consumer marketplace.
+Mr. Miller continues to advise and/or invest in entrepreneurs, advise CEO's and principal shareholders in the consumer marketplace.
 Mr. Miller graduated from Clark University with a B.S. in Economics, and lives in New York City with his wife and two children.
-In Keith’s spare time, you will find him taking large format Polaroid photos using expired film and collecting contemporary and modern art as he has been for over 30 years.
+In Keith's spare time, you will find him taking large format Polaroid photos using expired film and collecting contemporary and modern art as he has been for over 30 years.
+Mr. Miller also served as an Executive Producer of the only authorized documentary on the Notorious B.I.G through Netflix, titled, I Got a Story to Tell.